Actuarial Science Major

 Xavier's Actuarial Science Club is the perfect fit for those looking to explore the possibilities of a career as an Actuary.
 Students in the Actuarial Science major hear testimonies from actuaries in the field, have the chance to job shadow at a local insurance company in Cincinnati and even travel to meet with fellow numbers people.
 They also meet for study groups regularly.

-97% of students from Xavier’s College of Arts and Science programs, including the Actuarial Science major, are working, volunteering or in graduate school within six months of graduating.
+98% of Xavier students, including those in the actuarial science major, are working, volunteering or in graduate school within six months of graduation.

 Top Jobs: Software Engineer, Actuarial Analyst, Associate Consultant, Chemist, Developer, Electrical Engineer